shiva1221/Customer-Distribution-and-Engagement-Analysis/README.md

 Each SQL file answers a specific business question related to customer engagement, revenue contribution, or monetization efficiency.
 Insights derived from these queries are summarized in the analysis.

+## Dataset Note
+The dataset used for this analysis is not publicly shared.
+SQL scripts are provided to demonstrate analytical logic and business problem-solving approach.